mozzarellaV8/agora-marketplace/data/readme.md

 ### [product 2015](product-2015)

-- individual product page extractions (near daily).
-This is the meat of the data for analysis, containing:
+This folder is comprised of individual product page extractions (site crawled near daily).
+The meat of the data for analysis, containing:

 - crawl date
 - url path